Fast Greedy Optimization of Sensor Selection in Measurement with Correlated Noise

-Instead, greedy algorithms for the suboptimized solution by adding a sensor step by step has been devised for reduced-order modeling \cite{manohar2018data}.
-As many studies did, Saito {\it et al.} \cite{saito2019determinantbased} set $\bm{C}^{*}$ to be the reduced-order spatial-mode matrix $\bm{U}_{1:r_{1}}\in \mathbb{R}^{n{\times}r_{1}}$ in \cref{eq:reduced_order} that POD generated from given training data, which consists of $m$ snapshots for $n$ variables $\bm{X}\in \mathbb{R}^{n{\times}m}$.
-By using $\bm{U}_{1:r_{1}}$ matrix, a greedy selection was demonstrated as shown in \cref{alg_DGR} to pursue \cref{eq:maximize logdet}.
-A data matrix $\bm{X}\in \mathbb{R}^{n{\times}m}\,\left(n>m\right)$ and its reduced-order representation are given by a singular value decomposition (SVD):
+Instead, greedy algorithms for suboptimized solutions by adding a sensor step by step has been devised for reduced-order modeling~\cite{manohar2018data}.
+As many studies did, Saito {\it et al.}~\cite{saito2019determinantbased} set $\bm{C}^{*}$ to be the reduced-order spatial-mode matrix $\bm{U}_{1:r_{1}}\in \mathbb{R}^{n{\times}r_{1}}$ in \cref{eq:reduced_order} that proper orthogonal decomposition (POD) generated from given training data, which consists of $m$ snapshots for $n$ variables $\bm{X}\in \mathbb{R}^{n{\times}m}$.
+With $\bm{U}_{1:r_{1}}$ matrix, a greedy selection was demonstrated as shown in \cref{alg_DGR} to pursue \cref{eq:maximize logdet}.
+A data matrix $\bm{X}\in \mathbb{R}^{n{\times}m}\,\left(n>m\right)$ and its reduced-order representation are given by singular value decomposition (SVD):

-$\bm{\Sigma}\in \mathbb{R}^{m{\times}m}$ and $\bm{V}\in \mathbb{R}^{m{\times}m}$ are the diagonal matrix of the singular values and the matrix of the temporal modes, respectively, and the subscript notation $\bm{A}_{i:j}$ for a given matrix $\bm{A}$ denotes low-rank representation of $\bm{A}$ using $i$th-to-$j$th singular values or vectors.
-It should be noted that POD can be processed by SVD if the spatial and temporal desensitization of data are uniform.
+$\bm{\Sigma}\in \mathbb{R}^{m{\times}m}$ and $\bm{V}\in \mathbb{R}^{m{\times}m}$ are a diagonal matrix of the singular values and a matrix of the temporal modes, respectively, and the subscript notation $\bm{A}_{i:j}$ for a given matrix $\bm{A}$ denotes a low-rank representation of $\bm{A}$, using the $i$th-to-$j$th singular values or vectors.
+It should be noted that POD can be processed by SVD if spatial and temporal desensitization of the data are uniform.